 The international immersion explores how culture and geography affect core business disciplines and provides rich exposure to companies, organizations, and executives in the selected location.
 Prior classes have traveled (or will travel) to Shanghai, Brazil, and Singapore.

 Industry immersions focus on a particular industry and geography and the associated business and culture.
 Classes have traveled to Washington, D.C. to learn how public policy affects business--and how business attempts to influence public policy.

-Students may select from a variety of elective options, including anchor electives, cohort-specific electives, independent study, dual-listed electives, full-time and evening & weekend electives, and courses at other UC Berkeley graduate schools.
+Students may select from a variety of elective options, including anchor electives, independent study, dual-listed electives, full-time and evening & weekend electives, and courses at other UC Berkeley graduate schools.

 The EMBA program has curated "Anchor Electives" based on the core capabilities and knowledge a leader needs to manage an enterprise, as well as student feedback.
 These anchor electives are taught by our top-ranked faculty.

 A list of current and past anchor electives and professors, organized by program pillars, is available below.
 You can click on each course for a course description and information about the instructor.
 Please note that anchor electives and instructors may change from time to time depending on a number of factors.

 Entrepreneurship & Innovation